Frazer Hines: Doctor Who

-Author Diana Gabaldon credits watching Frazer Hines in the Doctor Who serial The War Games (and finding him attractive in a kilt) as the inspiration for her first novel, Outlander, a time travel story set in 18th century Scotland.
+Author Diana Gabaldon credits watching Hines in The War Games (and finding him attractive in a kilt) as the inspiration for her first novel, Outlander, a time travel story set in 18th century Scotland.
 Consequently, she named the novel's male protagonist Jamie.
 She says that the character's surname, Fraser, is a coincidence, as the PBS station on which she watched Doctor Who habitually cut off the episode's credits.
 She did not learn Hines' name until several years after Outlander was published.
+In a 2018 interview with SciFiNow, Hines said: "When I was in Emmerdale I got this book, sent by Diana Gabaldon.
+She explained, saying, 'Dear Frazer, I watched you in this black and white TV show and I loved your legs and your kilt, and I went to church the next day and all I could think about was your legs and your kilt, and I've written this book.'
+I read it, and I took it to David Cunliffe, who was head of drama at Yorkshire TV.
+He said it was too expensive, so he didn't do it."

 Up until 2007, Hines was the only surviving Second Doctor companion actor not to have acted in a Big Finish Productions Doctor Who audio play.
 (The others have played characters other than their television roles.)
 In November 2007, he starred as Jamie in Helicon Prime, the second instalment in Season 2 of Big Finish's Companion Chronicles.
 Since then he has appeared in many more Companion Chronicles, where his uncanny ability to mimic Patrick Troughton's Second Doctor has been welcomed by fans of the show.
 Hines has also recorded linking narration for many Second Doctor serials which no longer exist in video form; the soundtracks, along with Hines' narration, have been released on CD by BBC Audio.
 He also appeared in an audio trilogy with Colin Baker's Sixth Doctor as an older Jamie.
 In 2013, Hines portrayed both Jamie and the Second Doctor in the Big Finish audio play The Light at the End, produced to celebrate the 50th anniversary of Doctor Who.

+In 2023, he reprised his role as Jamie in the series Tales of the TARDIS.